CHuber42/W-12-Code-Review/README.md

 Phase 1: Build models folder.
 Components: "Treat" class w/ "TreatId", "Name", "List of Join Entities" attribute.
 Same for "Flavor" class.
 Then add
 Join entity class with "JoinEntityId", "TreatId", "Treat class object", "FlavorId", "Flavor class object" in it.
 Each Join entity represents 1 edge between a flavor and a treat.
 Also add db context model.
 (Done?
+YES)

+Phase 2: Add Controller infrastructure for Routes (Index/Create/Edit/Delete/Details) in Treats and Flavors controllers.
+(Done?
 NO)

 ##### Stretch Goals